This post may contain affiliate links. Please see my disclosure policy for details.

 16. Attend the Jane Austen Festival

-Did you know that Bath currently hold the record for the biggest gathering of people in Regency costume?
-Well you do now!
+Did you know that Bath currently holds the record for the biggest gathering of people in Regency costume?
+Well, you do now!

 17. Download the free ‘in the footsteps of Jane Austen’ walking tour!

-If you’re after more information and commentary while you’e wandering around, why not download the FREE ‘In the footsteps of Jane Austen walking tour’ straight to your phone?
+If you’re after more information and commentary while you’re wandering around, why not download the FREE ‘In the footsteps of Jane Austen walking tour’ straight to your phone?

 Provided by Visit Bath, this audio guide will give you a map of all the Jane Austen spots and tell you about them as you go!